-Then followed the short lived but very important Qin Dynasty.
+Qin Dynasty - China is pulled together as one country!
+This was a very short lived dynasty.
+Qin only ruled for 15 years.
+They were very cruel years, but he got a lot done.
 You could not disagree with Qin or you would be put to death.
 The Great Wall was started.
 Books were burned.
 Qin developed a system of bureaucracy so that he could control every minute of peoples lives.
-Qin only ruled for 15 years.
-They were very cruel years, but he got a lot done.
 Under Qin, China was pulled together as one country.

+Song Dynasty - The Age of Invention.
 Like the Han and the Tang Dynasties, the Song Dynasty was a time of wonderful invention and art.
 Chinese opera began during the Song Dynasty, as did the art of paper cutting.
-So many things were invented during the Song Dynasty that this period in history is sometimes referred to as China's Age of Invention.
+So many things were invented during Song times that this period in history is sometimes referred to as China's Age of Invention.

-There were other ancient dynasties here and there, but these were the biggies.
-Each ancient dynasty played a part in making China into the fascinating country it is today.
+Each of these dynasties played a part in making China into the fascinating country it is today.